Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas

-Building on the trajectory ranking, we evaluate multiple reward inference configurations to determine which best support collective well-being.
-We consider two main approaches: (i) resilience-based, where a unique reward function $\hat{R}$ is inferred and shared by all agents, and (ii) hybrid, where $\hat{R}$ is combined with a consumption-based individual reward.
+Building on the trajectory ranking, we evaluate multiple reward structures to determine which best support collective well-being.
+We consider two main approaches: i) resilience-based, where a unique reward function $\hat{R}$ is inferred and shared by all agents, and ii) hybrid, where $\hat{R}$ is combined with a consumption-based individual reward.
 In the hybrid setting, each agent receives a reward composed of the shared resilience term and its own consumption signal.

-Both approaches are tested with three parameterizations of $\hat{R}$: handcrafted, state-based linear, and neural network, and two optimization methods: Margin-based Preference Learning (MPL) and Probabilistic Preference Learning (PPL).
+Both approaches are tested with three parameterizations of $\hat{R}$: handcrafted, state-based linear, and neural network, and the two optimization methods: MPL and PPL (see Subsection~\ref{suc:preference}).
 MPL yields six variants, from two margin schemes and three sampling strategies, while PPL yields three, resulting in 27 total configurations (see Supplementary File Section A.6).

-The inferred rewards are injected into PPO agents, which are trained for 500 episodes of 1000 steps and evaluated under the same disruption protocol used in trajectory ranking, where a subset of apples is removed from the central tree at step 500.
-Figure~\ref{fig:last_apple_barplot} reports the metric associated with the consumption of the last remaining resource, comparing the best configurations of each reward parameterization and both optimization approaches.
+The inferred rewards are incorporated into a Proximal Policy Optimization (PPO) framework.
+Policies are trained for 500 episodes of 1000 steps each.
+The evaluation follows the same disruption protocol used during the trajectory ranking, where a subset of apples is removed from the central tree at step 500.
+Fig.~\ref{fig:last_apple_barplot} reports the metric associated with the consumption of the last remaining resource, comparing the best configurations of each reward parameterization and both optimization approaches.